stephen-dk/HR-Analysis-2/README.md

 --
 ## Project Overview

 this is a project on sales analysis of an imaginary store.
 In this project i explored sales trend over time, identified the best-selling products, calculated revenue metrics and created visual representations of my data to present my findings effectively.
-This project showcases my ability to manipulate and derive insights from large datasets, enabling me to make data-driven recommendations for optimizing sales strategies.
+This project showcases my ability to manipulate and derive insights from large datasets, enabling me to answer business questions and make data-driven recommendations for optimizing sales strategies.

 ## Problem Statement